developer-espark/Ringer-Interactive-Android/README.md

         </service>
 ```

-### Now Setup is done now you have to Add Credential in order to use this SDK
+### Now Setup is complete.
+The next step iis to Add Credentials in order to use this SDK.

 # Step 2.2
 ### Add username and password in a ###string.xml### file in your project